 Are charter schools currently open?

 On March 13, Governor Jay Inslee ordered all K-12 public and private schools to close school buildings following concerns of the COVID-19 outbreak.
-Charter public schools like all public schools will be closed through April 24, 2020.
-Buildings will reopen no earlier than April 27, 2020.
+Charter public schools like all public schools will be closed through the end of the 2019-2020 school year.
 All charter schools are currently supporting students with remote learning tools.

 Are charter public schools still enrolling students for next year?